Discipline and Behavior

 Safe and Welcoming Environments in Seattle Public Schools

-Meaningful learning occurs in environments that are safe, welcoming, consistent, and predictable.
-When students are able to show up as their authentic selves, they feel valued, welcomed and safe in school, and are more likely to participate, stay in school, and learn.
+Meaningful learning occurs in environments that are inclusive, safe, welcoming, consistent, and predictable.
 Significant increases in academic outcomes for students furthest from educational justice are possible when culturally responsive practices that build trusting relationships, engage students, and empower the voices of students, families, and community in meeting their needs are used.

-Seattle Public Schools is committed to furthering cultural responsiveness that respects and values the diversity in schools and in classrooms across the district with an intentional focus on African American boys and teens.
+Seattle Public Schools is committed to furthering inclusivity and cultural responsiveness that respects and values the diversity in schools and in classrooms across the district with an intentional focus on African American boys and teens.
 This commitment serves to guide decisions in promoting fair and equitable treatment for all.

 Discipline Appeal Process